By BWSTimes Staff

 Recently, on Facebook, I asked an unusual question; it was unusual because most Americans don’t think about the race of their current or past pedagogues:

 To be honest, I wasn’t at all surprised to hear the vast number of my Facebook friends telling me that their African-American teachers were P.E. teachers and Athletic coaches.

-We were, after all, seen as animal or beast like.
+We were, after all, seen as animal or beast-like.
 And whenever we’re walking down the street like clockwork in efforts to “connect,” some white men innocently state “you were probably an athlete when you were growing up.”

 For example, while in school in Chicago I used to go to Starbucks near Chicago’s “Boys Town District.”
 I remember studying late one particular Friday night.
 I had a window seat.
-I remember taking a study break and looking out the window and seeing a 6 and half foot black man walking in heels towards, what I presumed were the clubs.
-Next to me an older white gentlemen leans over and says, “he could have been in the NBA,” in reference to the tall black gentleman dressed in drag.
+I remember taking a study break and looking out the window and seeing a 6 and a half foot black man walking in heels towards, what I presumed were the clubs.
+Next to me an older white gentleman leans over and says, “he could have been in the NBA,” in reference to the tall black gentleman dressed in drag.
 I thought to myself, maybe he could have been a doctor or a lawyer or teacher — or perhaps he already was one of those things.

 I guess my main point is, let’s stop boxing our children and potential teachers simply by their appearance.
-Furthermore, lets not limit our own perceived notions of what we think a black student or black male teacher could bring to the table— they are more valuable than many of us think.
+Furthermore, let’s not limit our own perceived notions of what we think a black student or black male teacher could bring to the table— they are more valuable than many of us think.

-Perhaps, its time for Hollywood to start producing great films like the “Great Debaters” again.
+Perhaps, it’s time for Hollywood to start producing great films like the “Great Debaters” again.
 Hopefully, the films will inspire us to see the potential of black excellence in academia.